mjavason/Socket-Chat-API/readme.md

 ## Overview

 The Socket Chat API is a WebSocket-based backend for real-time chat applications.
 The API allows users to connect to chat rooms, exchange messages, and experience real-time communication.
-Currently hosted live at [Livechat API](https://socket-chat-wd2a.onrender.com)
+It is currently hosted live at [Livechat API](https://socket-chat-wd2a.onrender.com).

 ## Getting Started